 Body dysmorphia is a serious mental illness that can have devastating effects on a person’s life.
 If you or someone you know is suffering from body dysmorphia, it’s important to seek professional help.
 Furthermore, There are many different types of treatment available, and the most effective type of treatment will vary from person to person.
 However, with the right help, people with body dysmorphia can learn to manage their disorder and live happy and fulfilling lives.

 Hope this article was of help to you!
 If you are suffering from body dysmorphia, you may seek help from Therapy Mantra.
 We have a team of highly trained and experienced therapists who can provide you with the tools and skills necessary for overcoming Body dysmorphia.
-Contact us today to schedule an online therapy or download our free Android or iOS app for more information.
+Contact us today to schedule an online therapy or download our free OCD treatment app on Android or iOS for more information.